-I always take a picture with my cell phone so if [my kids] get lost, I can show what they are wearing.
+I always take a picture with my cell phone [of my kids, when we arrive] so if they get lost, I can show what they are wearing.
 I also write my phone number on them.

 Everyone in the family wears the same colored shirt to keep track of each other.

-Make sure everyone knows where the Red Cross, Lost & Found or a designated meeting place is.
+Make sure everyone knows where Guest Services, Lost & Found or a designated meeting place is.

 On Having Fun

-Give everyone - even the little kids - a disposable camera to take random pictures of the fair through their perspective.
-Have them write out their highlights of the day with a few choice photos they have taken.
+Give everyone - even the little kids - a disposable camera (if they don't have phones) to take random pictures of the fair through their perspective.
+Have them write down highlights of the day with a few choice photos they have taken.

-Go when they open, even on the weekends and it's not so crowded.
+Go when the fair opens (even on the weekends) and it's not so crowded.

-Don't forget the camcorder to record how your kids react to new foods that they have never tried!
+Don't forget to record how your kids react to new foods that they have never tried!

-As we go through the arts exhibits, whoever can find the first prize winner with their same name wins a prize that is wrapped and waiting at home.
+As we go through the arts exhibits, whoever finds a first prize winner with their same name wins a prize that is wrapped and waiting at home.

 Purchase tickets ahead of time, the lines can be long for excited kids!